It’s time to start outlining your ebook; this probably won’t take you more than an hour to do.

 As for my ebook, the only things I’m going to add to this outline are specific examples and action steps.
 Why do I suggest doing this?
 Because you want your ebook to not only teach, but motivate and get your customers to take action.

-This is how they get results and this is how you get awesome testimonials – like this one.
+This is how they get results and this is how you get awesome testimonials.

 So my ebook outline will be structured like this: